Why Do You Need To Have A Veterinarian Come To Your Farm at least once a year?

 - Some equine have unique health needs, the vet will give you the plan.
 Please do not rely on social media for your beloved equines health.

-- Fecal samples are taken twice a year to prevent resistance free parasites (worms) on the farm.
+- Fecal samples are taken twice a year spring and fall to prevent resistance free parasites (worms) on the farm.
 My vet tells me what wormer to use or not.
 Over worming kills the immune system and can create worms that we cannot kill resistant to all wormers.

 I took this photo of Roy’s (new mini donkey) tooth, sent a photo to my vet and will find out if this is normal or not, it looks painful.
 I always check the mouth and double-check to see all are eating and drinking, pooping to prevent colic.
 Poor oral health is a huge problem for optimum health and care of our domesticated equine just like us people.